leifliddy/usb-watchdog/README.md

 **python libraries**
 This script requires the ```pyusb``` and ```systemd-python``` python libraries
-You can install it via your distro's package management tool or via pip3
+You can install them via your distro's package management tool or via pip3

 **fedora package install**
 ```dnf install python3-pyusb python3-systemd```